 General

-A runAutomationDetails object contains information that specifies its containing run object’s (§3.14) identity and role within an engineering system.
+A runAutomationDetails object contains information that specifies theRun’s identity and role within an engineering system.

-EXAMPLE: In this example, a run contains the results from one nightly execution of a single security tool over a specified set of binaries. run.automationId describe the containing run.
-Its id and guid properties both identify the the run; the former in human-readable form, the latter in a form that might be more useful in an engineering system’s database.
+EXAMPLE: In this example, a run contains the results from one nightly execution of a single security tool over a specified set of binaries. theRun.automationId describe the run.
+Its id and guid properties both identify the run; the former in human-readable form, the latter in a form that might be more useful in an engineering system’s database.
 Its correlationGuid property specifies the set of runs identified by all but the last component of id’s hierarchical string; that is, it identifies the set of runs "Nightly CredScan run for sarif-sdk/master/x86/debug".

-The run in this example is part of an aggregate of runs which together comprise the nightly execution of the engineering system’s full suite of security tools. run.aggregateIds[0] describes that aggregate.
+The run in this example is part of an aggregate of runs which together comprise the nightly execution of the engineering system’s full suite of security tools. theRun.aggregateIds[0] describes that aggregate.
 Its id and guid properties both identify the aggregate.
 Its correlationGuid property specifies the collection of such aggregates identified by all but the last component of id’s hierarchical string; this is, it identifies the collection of aggregates "Nightly security tools run for sarif-sdk/master/x86/debug".

 { # A run object (§3.14).